2023 Solar Incentives Guide for Sandusky, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to encourage people to make the switch to renewable energy by offering financial incentives that lower the burden of solar panel installation and use.
-Incentives might include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are offered by the federal government, while others are provided by the state of Ohio or your utility company, county or municipality.
-Types of solar incentives might include:
+Solar incentives are meant to encourage people to switch to renewable energy by providing incentives that lower the financial burden of solar panel installation and use.
+Incentives could include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered federally, while others are offered by the state of Ohio or by your utility company, county or municipality.
+Some solar incentives you might qualify for are:

-- Tax Exemptions: Tax exemptions can come in one of two forms.
-The first is sales tax exemption, which is applied when you purchase solar panels.
-The second is property tax exemption.
-This allows you to ignore the added value of your solar system when calculating property tax for your house.
+• Tax Exemptions: Tax exemptions can come in one of two forms.
+First, there is sales tax exemption, which is applied at the time you purchase your solar panels.
+The second is property tax exemption, which allows you to ignore the value added by your solar system when calculating property tax for your home.

 Best Solar Financing